-- the list of benefits for which the WOP is approved;

-- the effective date for the WOP; and

-- the maximum WOP benefit period.
+- the list of benefits for which the WOP is approved; - the effective date for the WOP; and - the maximum WOP benefit period for each benefit.

-IMPORTANT: During the four-month qualifying period, both the judge and employer must continue to pay the premiums for all the benefits that the judge has chosen to continue.
+IMPORTANT!
+During the 4-month qualifying period, both the judge and employer must continue to pay the premiums for all the benefits that the judge has chosen to continue.
 If premiums are not paid during the qualifying period, the judge is effectively waiving their right to the WOP benefit.
 Consequently, all benefits for which premiums are not paid during the qualifying period will be ineligible for a WOP thereafter.